Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ## **Microarchitecture changes (January 15th \- January 17th):**
 **(Changes on January 26th)**

 The microarchitecture diagram needed some changes due to this logic change.
 I will outline the changes made in this section.
-Changes being made are primarily in relation to the Fetch stage, Decode stage, Execution stage, Control Unit, and Hazard Control Unit.
+Changes being made are primarily in relation to the Fetch stage, Decode stage, Execution stage, Control Unit, Hazard Control Unit.
+Changes that must be made to the top level riscvpipelined processer module will also be discussed.

 ### **Control Unit Changes (January 15th \- January 16th):**
 **(Changes on January 26th)**

 Signals no longer needed:
 - PCSrcE